 - When the Missing Data condition is met after initially firing a critical/warning incident the system will resolve the Critical/Warning incident that was created with the appropriate Resolution reason.
 The system will also create a new Missing Data incident and notify you appropriately using your configured notification channel.

 Can I reference my monitor configuration to customize the notification being sent out?

-Yes, you can use Template Variables to reference various monitor configurations in your custom payload.
-See Template Variables for details.
+Yes, you can use Alert Variables to reference various monitor configurations in your custom payload.

 Can I disable a Monitor during scheduled maintenance or upgrade window?